 Use a soldering iron to solder the braid together carefully.
 Ensure you smoothen all edges together without using the soldering iron to melt the inner insulator.
 Remove some inches from the inner insulator and leave some inches between the center wire and the shield.

-The inches you should remove and leave are dependent on the length and depth of the insulator.
+The inches you should remove and leave depend on the insulator’s length and depth.
 For instance, suppose the inner insulator is about 5 inches and a half; you are to remove about 5 inches and leave about half-inch to insulate.

 Bend wire in 90 degrees

 Proceed to bend the center wire in the opposite direction of the braided wire.
 Then tape the two wires that are the center wire and soldered shield to the wooden dowel,